 In 1915, 37-year-old Lawrence Browning Rogers enlisted in the Fifth Canadian Mounted Rifles, leaving behind his wife, two children, and their farm in East Farnham, Quebec.
 Over the next two and a half years, the family exchanged hundreds of letters, and daughter Aileen sent her beloved Teddy overseas to keep her father safe.
-Teddy returned home safely, but Lieutenant Rogers did not; he was killed in the battle of Passchendaele.
+Teddy returned home safely, but Lieutenant Rogers did not.
+He was killed in the battle of Passchendaele.
 Eighty-five years later, Lawrence’s granddaughter found Teddy, the letters, and other war memorabilia packed away in a briefcase.
-Now Lawrence’s great-granddaughter Stephanie Innes and children’s author Harry Endrulat have used those documents to reconstruct a moving story of one family’s love and sacrifice—a story shared by the families of so many soldiers who have lost their lives in the defense of their country.
+And she discovered a moving story of one family’s love and sacrifice – a story shared by the families of so many soldiers who have lost their lives in the defense of their country.

 Accompanied by family photographs and Brian Deines’ poignant art, A Bear in War is more than one family’s testament to a brave soldier.
 It is a gentle introduction to war, to Remembrance Day, and to the honor of those who have served their countries.

-2013 CCBC Best Books for Kids & Teens Starred Selection
+2013 Canadian Children’s Book Centre Best Books for Kids & Teens selection

-2009 Children’s Literature Roundtables of Canada Information Book Award finalist
+2009 Canadian Children’s Literature Roundtables Information Book Award finalist

-2021 49th Shelf “Lest We Forget: Books for Remembrance Day” reading list selection
+2021 49th Shelf “Lest We Forget: Books for Remembrance Day” list selection

 “[Deines] brings both a sense of intimacy (Aileen’s hands putting Teddy in a box) and universality (an iconic soldier vanishing in a field of poppies) to the text.
 A lovely book…”—Kirkus Reviews

-“…highly recommend for school and public libraries…Gently told through the voice of the teddy bear it provides some insight into life during war time for a group of young readers.”—Resource Links
+“This book is highly recommend for school and public libraries and should be a great choice to share with young readers on November 11…Gently told through the voice of the teddy bear it provides some insight into life during war time for a group of young readers.”—Resource Links Magazine

 “[Books about war] need not be graphic in their treatment of the subject.
-Sometimes, subtlety carries more weight…a story with wide-ranging appeal.”—The Montreal Gazette
+Sometimes, subtlety carries more weight, especially if it evokes emotions that even the young can identify with and relate to…A Bear in War is based on real-life incidents, but the way Stephanie Innes and Harry Endrulat relate them makes for a story with wide-ranging appeal.”—Montreal Gazette

 “A Bear in War is such a beautiful story, and sad at the same time….The illustrations are beautiful and I like the added real photographs and information provided about the family and Teddy.”—Book Time